francisvalguedes/bank_marketing_mlp/model/README.md

 - gradient_cliping = 0.5,
 - bath_norm = 1, (batch normalization)

 With recovery of the best model by the F1 validation score metric at epoch 82.
+Some manual executions were also performed in order to analyze the results of the Sweeps.

 Other sets of hyperparameters also yield similar results.
 However, some observations can be made for the presented problem: